• STORE

 Unrestricted Grim Monolith sounds awfully scary.
 You can combo Grim Monolith with Voltaic Key!
 Woohoo!

-Actually it's fairly bad.
-Here's the deal.
+Actually, it’s fairly bad.
+Here’s the deal.
 Workshop decks already use about 50% of their deck space on mana.
-They get recurring Black Lotus mana off Mishra's Workshop.
+They get recurring Black Lotus mana off Mishra’s Workshop.
 Metalworker can easily untap to generate about 12 mana on turn 2.
-With Voltaic Key you can double that right off the bat.
+With Voltaic Key, you can double that right off the bat.
 The problem is that no one wants to do that.
-Voltaic Key is garbage wasted space.
-There is nothing you can do with 18 mana that you can't do with 10 plus the lands you have in play or that needs to be done right now.
+Voltaic Key is garbage, wasted space.
+There is nothing you can do with 18 mana that you can’t do with 10 plus the lands you have in play or that needs to be done right now.

-It could aide some sort of attempt at artifact Combo but again you face the same problem.
+It could aide some sort of attempt at artifact Combo, but again, you face the same problem.
 What purpose does Grim Monolith serve?
 Trinisphere is restricted.
 Anything good costs basically 2 or 3 mana.
-Sure Workshop Grim Monolith can help you accelerate into Smokestack but that's a pretty worthless.
+Sure, Workshop, Grim Monolith can help you accelerate into Smokestack, but that’s a pretty worthless.

 Where would you put Grim Monolith in this deck?